 Modelling and simulation of threephase flow in flotation equipment

-In addition to the chemo-physical properties, the attachment of the particles to the bubbles and the stability of the formed aggregates are particularly determined by the local hydrodynamics.
+In addition to the chemo-physical surface properties, the attachment of the particles to the bubbles and the stability of the formed aggregates are particularly determined by the local hydrodynamics.
 The optimisation of existing or the development of new flotation equipment with systematically improved hydrodynamics therefore has a huge potential to yield more efficient separation with higher selectivity.
-Hence one obtains a higher recovery especially with reduced energy input.
+Applying methods from multiphase CFD can provide a useful complement to experimental techniques.
+To this end suitable closure models for three-phase flows and the attachment of particles to bubbles have to be developed.